smartcontractkit/documentation/src/pages/data-feeds/starknet/index.md

 Set up your environment to run the examples.

-1. [Setup your local StarkNet environment](https://starknet.io/docs/quickstart.html).
+1. [Set up your local StarkNet environment](https://starknet.io/docs/quickstart.html).
 Note that a Python version in the `>=3.6 <=3.9` range is required for compiling and deploying contracts on-chain.
 The [`cairo-lang` Python package](https://pypi.org/project/cairo-lang/) is not compatible with newer versions of Python as of the [`cairo-lang` 0.10.3](https://pypi.org/project/cairo-lang/0.10.3/) package.
 Check [starknet.io](https://starknet.io/docs/quickstart.html) for the latest requirements.
 1. [Set up a StarkNet account](https://starknet.io/docs/hello_starknet/account_setup.html) on StarkNet's `alpha-goerli` network and fund it with [testnet ETH](https://faucet.goerli.starknet.io/).
 These examples expect the OpenZeppelin wallet, which stores your addresses and private keys at `~/.starknet_accounts/starknet_open_zeppelin_accounts.json` by default.
 1. [Install NodeJS](https://nodejs.org/en/download/) in the version in the `>=14 <=18` version range.
 1. [Install Yarn](https://classic.yarnpkg.com/lang/en/docs/install/).